Braunstetter/rock-bundle/README.md

 This bundle contains:

 - control panel
-- user menu
+- extensible user menu
-- styled side navigation
+- styled side navigation with extensible menu

 ## Control panel

 This dashboard is the base for your projects:
 ![the dashboard](docs/images/control-panel.png)

-As you can see there is a sidebar a clear structure and a user menu in the right corner.
+As you can see there is a sidebar - a clear structure and a user menu in the right corner.
 It's pretty - it's modern - it's responsive - it's pure [Twig](https://twig.symfony.com/) witch [Stimulus](https://stimulus.hotwired.dev/).
 EVERYTHING is extensible and interchangeable.